-This article was originally published in 2011 and is updated regularly to include the latest, greatest information.
+This article is updated regularly to include the latest, greatest information.

 When you visit a blog, what’s the first thing about a particular post that catches your attention?

-Other than the article’s title, it’s probably the image (or images) that accompany the post.
+Other than the article’s title, it’s probably the visuals that accompany the post.

 Readers’ eyes are drawn to images, so it’s important to place a visual that illustrates your point into every blog post.

-Readers are also creatures of habit, so place images in a consistent location, such as the upper left or upper right area of each post.
+Readers are also creatures of habit, so place images in a consistent location, such as at the top of the post, or in the upper left or upper right area of each post.
 Wrap text around the image to create a clean, packaged look.

 I’m forever on the hunt for free and inexpensive stock photos and illustrations to use on websites, blogs, marketing materials, and PowerPoint presentations.
 You can find oodles of high-quality, royalty-free stock photos and illustrations online.

-Pictures you find via a Google or Bing (or any search engine) image search are almost always copyrighted.
-You can NOT use those images in your blog post unless you receive written permission from the person who took the photo.
+Pictures you find via a Google image search are almost always copyrighted.
+You CANNOT use those images in your blog post unless you first receive written permission from the person who took the photo.

 Free Stock Images

-Flickr Creative Commons – You can’t use just any Flickr photo on your blog, but you can use images from users who offer their work under the Creative Commons license.
-Be sure to check out the license before using an image from the Creative Commons.
+Flickr Creative Commons – You can’t use just any Flickr photo, but you can use images from users who offer their work under the Creative Commons license.

 Google Creative Commons – Use Google’s Advanced Image Search to find images, videos, and text you can reuse, share, or modify.
 Keep in mind that you can’t use just any old photo you find in a Google search on your site – it HAS to be one that is labeled for reuse, commercial reuse, and/or modification.
 Google says, “In addition to images labeled as being under the Creative Commons license or in the public domain, the usage rights filter on this page also shows you images labeled with the GNU Free Documentation license.”